If you have problems logging into library databases, see:

 If you're new to searching specific databases, these tutorials may help:

 These reference databases offer overviews of your issue, and offers ideas to narrow your topic.

-ProQuest Central will search millions of articles from newspaper, magazines and scholarly journals.
-It's a great database to fill in specific gaps in your research.
+ProQuest Central will search millions of articles: newspapers, magazines and scholarly journals, to fill in gaps in your research.

 How do you know a "Scholarly Article" (also referred to as academic articles or peer-reviewed articles) when you come across one?

 Articles in different fields may differ slightly.
 A scholarly article comparing two works of literature will lack data, graphs, and discussions of methodology.
 A scientific paper about a new medication SHOULD have all of these things: